hanhanname/rx-file/README.md

 - 2) does not allow for (easy) ordering.
 - 3) has no concept of dumping only parts of an object

-To fix this i started on Sof, with an eye to expand it.
+To fix this i started on RxFile, with an eye to expand it.

 The main starting goal was quite like yaml, but with